PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 The [readbulk R package](https://github.com/pascalkieslich/readbulk) provides the `read_opensesame` function for merging data from several participants (and for reading them into R as one large data frame).

 The [mousetrap R package](https://github.com/pascalkieslich/mousetrap) provides a number of functions for preprocessing, analyzing, and visualizing mouse-tracking data.
-It contains, among other things, a specific function (`mt_import_mousetrap`) for importing mouse-tracking data recorded using the mousetrap plug-ins in OpenSesame.
+It contains, among other things, a specific function (`mt_import_mousetrap`) for importing mouse-tracking data recorded using the mousetrap items in OpenSesame.

-## Alternative uses for the plug-in
+## Alternative uses for mousetrap response

 ### Making sketchpads interactive

-The standard way to implement interactive displays with buttons in OpenSesame is by using the [form plug-ins](http://osdoc.cogsci.nl/manual/forms/about/).
+The standard way to implement interactive displays with buttons in OpenSesame is by using the [form plugins](http://osdoc.cogsci.nl/manual/forms/about/).

-The current plug-in allows you to include button-like interactions using the `sketchpad` item (following the procedure outlined above).
+The current item allows you to include button-like interactions using the `sketchpad` item (following the procedure outlined above).
 In case that this is your primary interest and you are not interested in saving the mouse-tracking data (the mouse-tracking data will considerably increase the size of the logfile), you can uncheck the box `Save mouse-tracking data`.

 One typical application might be the display of a start screen with a start button before the actual stimuli are presented and the mouse-tracking procedure starts.